fengyuanchen/datepicker/README.md

 ].join("")
 ```

-/!\ All the `data-type` attributes must be set when custom the template.
+/!\ All the data-type="" attributes must be set when you customize it.